-1. Shortcomings
+2. Shortcomings

-(1) DECOMP assumes that error terms in all the components are white noise.
+- (1) DECOMP assumes that error terms in all the components are white noise.
 In practice, however, they may take a form of MA.
-In this case, extra errors may enter into the extracted components if DECOMP assumes white noise.50 In theory, increasing the order of the AR component will absorb MA terms.
+In this case, extra errors may enter into the extracted components if DECOMP assumes white noise.
+In theory, increasing the order of the AR component will absorb MA terms.
 In practice, however, it may destabilize the estimation results of the DECOMP.
-Therefore the potential problem of a non-white noise remains unresolved in the DECOMP method.
+Therefore the potential problem of a non-white noise remains unresolved in the DECOMP method. - (2) DECOMP is known to produce an excessive seasonal adjustment called "seasonal dip" because it imposes strict conditions on the seasonal adjustment.
+In this case, such a "seasonal dip" may affect the extraction results of other components. - (3) We have listed the objectivity of model specification as one of the main characteristics of the DECOMP method.
+However, as pointed out by Hiromatsu and Naniwa (1993), this automatic model specification has one problem: the possibility that estimated components of two different models can be very different even if the performance of the models is almost identical (that is, the absolute value of the AIC is less than one) by the AIC.
+Therefore, it becomes difficult to decide which extracted component is closer to the true trend component.
+In such case, one should use other methods, such as examining the graphs, in addition to the AIC.

-49 For simplicity, DECOMP assumes that the trading day component does not change over time, ignoring white noise.
+49. For simplicity, DECOMP assumes that the trading day component does not change over time, ignoring white noise.